Ac6Embedded/apollo-docs/docs/security/cra/developer-requirements.md

 - support period statement and end-date,
 - vulnerability disclosure/contact details.

-:::tip OEM/ODM caution: “substantial modification”
+:::tip OEM/ODM caution: "substantial modification"
 If an importer/distributor (or any other person) makes a **substantial modification** and then makes the product available, they can be treated as a **manufacturer** and become subject to Article 13 and 14 for what they changed (or potentially the whole product).[12][13]
 That should be reflected in contracts and integration guides.
 :::